 Transfer of gas guarantees of origin between countries – situation on 7 May 2021

 Gas guarantees of origin can be transferred between EU countries if the guarantees of origin to be transferred meet the legal requirements for guarantees of origin.
 In the initial phase, Gasgrid Finland Oy processes transfer requests on a case-by-case basis, as there are no agreements with the administrators of guarantees of origin in different countries regarding the requirements and arrangements related to the transfer.

 At least at the initial stage, it is not possible to transfer gas guarantees of origin between Finland and non-EU countries.

-The current biogas certificate system is to be phased out during 2022, when there is no longer a need for biogas certificates.
-The last biogas certificates will be granted to biogas produced on 31.12.2021.
+The current biogas certificate system is to be phased out when there is no longer a need for biogas certificates.
+The last biogas certificates are expected to be issued for biogas produced on 31.12.2021.
 The biogas certificate system would thus be run down by the end of June 2023 at the latest.